king-technologies/.github/profile/README.md

 * [Project Initiator](https://github.com/king-technologies/Project-Initiator): Start your project with Single Command
 * [Kaushal](https://github.com/king-technologies/kaushal): App for Brain training, Focus on Aptitude, Mental & Speed Math.
 Project
 * [Kaushal](https://github.com/king-technologies/virtual-assistant): Virtual Assistant like a bit of Jarvis, where you can interact it with voice and perform the task very fast and easy

+## Get involved

+You can join the fun by following our [contributing guide](https://guides.github.com/introduction/flow). 🌈 Everyone is welcome!

+👩‍💻 All the Documentation regarding repo is on the respective Repos page, your feedback is valuable to us.
+If you find anything hard to understand or not working for you, please let us know.

+🍿 Fun fact - We don't Eat, Drink or Sleep, just Coding in VSCode Zen Mode.

 ## Services we Provide</h2>